ssciwr/AMMICO/docs/tutorials/video_summary.md

 ```
 ## Example usage

-To instantiate class it is required to provide `MultimodalSummaryModel` and `video_dict`.
-Optionally you may provide `AudioToTextModel` for more precise results.
+To instantiate the class it is required to provide an `InferenceModel` and `video_dict`.
+Optionally you may provide an `AudioTranscriptionModel` for more precise results.
 ```
 vid_summary_vqa = ammico.VideoSummaryDetector(
     summary_model=model, audio_model=audio_model, subdict=video_dict